webclinic017/backtesting-21/README.md

 # Backtrader for NASDAQ stocks

 Work in progress...
 This project is a learning experiment for backtesting using [backtrader](https://www.backtrader.com/), a python backtesting package.
+It is not investment advice.
 Partial Documentation Only!
 Constructive comments on pythonic improvements or backtrader usage are welcomed.